Last Updated on May 11, 2023 by DeeThe Best Painting and Drawing Supplies for Artists

 I shade the leaves using hatching as a shading technique once again.

-There are several shading techniques you can use to shade in your sunflower drawing – cross-hatching, hatching, scribbling, stippling, and grading.
-You can use these shading techniques for pencil, pen, markers, pastels (pretty much all dry media) and achieve shadows and highlights and a sense of three-dimensionality.
+You can use several shading techniques to shade in your sunflower drawing – cross-hatching, hatching, scribbling, stippling, and grading.
+You can use these shading techniques for pencil, pen, markers, and pastels (pretty much all dry media) to achieve shadows, highlights, and a sense of three-dimensionality.

-I personally find that using a combination of shading techniques to build up the density of form and deepen my shadows works really well.
+I find that using a combination of shading techniques to build up the density of form and deepen my shadows works well.

 Step 7: Shade the stem, leaves, and final details